Necktie: 1800–1850: cravat, stocks, scarves, bandanas

-At this time, there was also much interest in the way to tie a proper cravat and this led to a series of publications.
-This began in 1818 with the publication of Neckclothitania, a style manual that contained illustrated instructions on how to tie 14 different cravats.
+At this time, there was also much interest in how to tie a proper cravat, which led to a series of publications.
+This began in 1818 with the publication of Neckclothitania, a style manual that included illustrated instructions for tying 14 different cravats.
 Soon after, the immense skill required to tie the cravat in certain styles quickly became a mark of a man's elegance and wealth.
 It was also the first book to use the word tie in association with neckwear.

 It was about this time that black stocks made their appearance.
-Their popularity eclipsed the white cravat, except for formal and evening wear.
+Their popularity eclipsed that of the white cravat, except in formal and evening wear.
 These remained popular through the 1850s.
 At this time, another form of neckwear worn was the scarf.
-This was where a neckerchief or bandana was held in place by slipping the ends through a finger or scarf ring at the neck instead of using a knot.
+This was where a neckerchief or bandana was held in place by slipping the ends through a finger or a scarf ring at the neck, rather than using a knot.
 This is the classic sailor neckwear and may have been adopted from them.